Take a look below at some of the events we have hosted in the past and others that our members have taken part in.

 Held: November 19th, 2022

 The Centre for Sport Capacity hosted a public screening of Ice-Breaker The ’72 Summit Series in partnership with the FirstOntario Performing Arts Centre and The Film House.
-A film viewing, expert panel discussion, and book signing was hosted on Saturday November 19th at the Film House in the FirstOntario Performing Arts Centre.
+A film viewing, expert panel discussion, and book signing were hosted on Saturday, November 19th at the Film House in the FirstOntario Performing Arts Centre.

-To see more content about this even please click the button below.
+To see more content about this event, please click the button below.